 The North American Chemical Residue Workshop (NACRW) formerly the Florida Pesticide Residue Workshop (FPRW) conducts an annual meeting for scientists particularly interested in trace level analysis of pesticides, veterinary drug residues, and other chemicals in food, animal feed, and environmental samples.
 The purpose of the meeting is to provide training, develop and improve technical knowledge, facilitate development and distribution of new analysis methods and techniques, and establish networking to promote professional cooperation between scientists of these interests.
 While the majority of attendees are from North America, important international speakers are always included in the Technical Program, and attendance of scientists from Asia, Europe, South America, Australia, and Africa is increasing annually.

 The meeting attracts between 300 to 350 attendees representing government, academia, and industries.
 The program is designed for technical scientists and lab managers alike; interactive forums and daily poster and vendor sessions will be held.
-Poster sessions will be held each morning in the Exhibits area.
-Vendor sessions are planned for Sunday Evening and during breakfasts and lunches each day during the event.

 Visit the archives section of the website for information about previous meetings.